 From 2019/20 a new funding model for supported housing will be introduced.
-Government propose that core housing costs up to 1 bedroom Local Housing Allowance level will be funded through the housing element of Universal Credit, with additional housing costs being met through the introduction of a ring fenced top-up funding administered by Local Authorities.
+Government proposes that core housing costs up to 1 bedroom at the local housing allowance level will be funded through the housing element of Universal Credit, with additional housing costs being met through the introduction of a ring fenced top-up funding administered by Local Authorities.
 Whilst this may represent an opportunity for local commissioning it is also recognised that this model is unlikely to work for short-term transitional supported housing.